Configuring an Application

 Attach to Backing Services

-the application to an external PostgreSQL database.
+For example, attach an application to an external PostgreSQL database:

 $ drycc config set DATABASE_URL=postgres://user:pass@example.com:5432/db